dotnetdeveloperaz/MetalPriceConsole/README.md

 ```

 ## Usage <a name = "usage"></a>
+Commands

+acct
+- Gets details of your account (like sample above) at the third party web service.

+status
-status - Gets the status of the third party web service, which is true (1) or false (0) for online.
+- Gets the status of the third party web service, which is true (1) or false (0) for online.

-acct - Gets details of your account (like sample above) at the third party web service.
+price

-price - Gets yesterday's (Prices are available for previous days close) Gold rate (and saves to the configured database if passing --save
+- Gets yesterday's (Prices are available for previous days close) Gold rate (and saves to the configured database if passing --save

-price --date YYYY-MM-DD to get a specific date instead of yesterday's (default) close price.
+price --date YYYY-MM-DD
+- Gets a specific date instead of yesterday's (default) close price.

-backtrack --start <YYYY-MM-DD> --end <YYYY-MM-DD> - Gets Gold prices from the start date specified to the end date.
+backtrack --start <YYYY-MM-DD> --end <YYYY-MM-DD>
+- Gets Gold prices from the start date specified to the end date.
 It will skip weekends and holidays and the current date to avoid unecessary api calls.

-Appending --save will write the price data to the database on commands price and backtrack.
+** Appending --save will write the price data to the database on commands price and backtrack.**

+restore
+-- Restores existing cache file to the database.

 Example:
 ```